MileHacker Logo

 Historically known as Jehol (or Rehe) during the Qing Dynasty.

-The Puning Temple, for example, built in a Tibetan style, served as a replica of the Samye Monastery in Tibet, fostering a sense of shared cultural heritage with the Tibetans.
+The Puning Temple, for example, built in a Tibetan style, served as a replica of the Samye Monastery in Tibet, promoting a sense of shared cultural tradition with the Tibetans.
 Similarly, the Putuo Zongcheng Temple, known as the "Little Potala Palace," was modeled after Lhasa’s Potala Palace, a powerful symbol of the Qing emperors' patronage of Tibetan Buddhism.
 These architectural gestures solidified alliances and handled the diverse peoples within the empire's borders.

 Geographically, the total prefecture-level city area spans an impressive 39,519 square kilometers (15,258 square miles).
 This vast territory covers diverse landscapes, from mountainous regions to agricultural plains, with a varied backdrop for exploration.
-Urban development is concentrated, leaving much of the surrounding area in its natural or cultivated state, preserving the scenic beauty that attracted emperors centuries ago.
+City development is concentrated, leaving much of the surrounding area in its natural or cultivated state, preserving the scenic beauty that attracted emperors centuries ago.

 Mandarin Cantonese is the official language.
 Translation apps help with local communication.